my-cumbria-logo, my-cumbria-logo Toggle navigation

 • Writing it up

-Dissertations tend to have a specific stucture, please read your module guide and/or check with your tutor about the sections that are required for your particular dissertation.
-Here are a couple of templates identifying the key sections and what goes in them.
+Dissertations tend to have a specific stucture, so please read your module guide and/or check with your tutor about the sections that are required for your particular dissertation.

 Otherwise you need the same skills that you use to write your normal assignments, making sure you maintain a critical stance.
 Some of these resources should help